microsoft/TypeScript-Website/packages/ts-twoslasher/README.md

 # TypeScript TwoSlasher

-A twisted markup for TypeScript code for writing code samples and letting the TypeScript compiler do more of the work inspired by the [fourslash test system](https://github.com/orta/typescript-notes/blob/master/systems/testing/fourslash.md).
+A markup format for TypeScript code, ideal for creating self-contained code samples which let the TypeScript compiler do the extra leg-work.
+Inspired by the [fourslash test system](https://github.com/orta/typescript-notes/blob/master/systems/testing/fourslash.md).

 Used as a pre-parser before showing code samples inside the TypeScript website and to create a standard way for us